One of the best winter activites in Northern Norway is to see the reindeer in Tromsø. Here’s exactly how to do that!

 “Reindeer are fascinating creatures.
 Although I have to say that – they’re our lifeblood!” our Sami guide, Per, told us, as we sat around long tables in a fire-heated hut, having devoured a vegetable soup or, for meat eaters, reindeer stew.

 Virtually any child from the age of two in Europe, the USA and many other countries all over the world knows exactly what a reindeer is.
 Santa’s helpers, of course!

 While folklore has caused reindeer to be attached to Santa Claus, they’re actually owned by Scandinavia’s indigenous Sami population and have been an important part of Sami life for millenniums.

 And there are a variety of experiences and tours that you can take from Tromsø to see these beautiful creatures.
 I experienced a couple on my recent trip to Norway, and I’ll go into them – and the significance of these creatures – in this blog post!

 This blog post contains affiliate links.
 I was a guest of Widerøe airlines and Visit Tromsø.
 All opinions are my own.

 About reindeer in Tromsø and northern Norway

-To understand reindeer’s significance in Norway, you first need to understand a little about the Sami people.
+To comprehend reindeer’s significance in Norway, you first need to understand a little about the Sami people.